Your Step-by-Step Guide to Becoming a Healthcare Leader

 A growing number of manufacturing companies are making an investment in IoT, which has been referred to as “the pipeline connecting and collecting mountains of data from an entire spectrum of equipment and devices.”
 According to one estimate, 81% of industrial manufacturers are using Internet of Things technology to boost their operational efficiency.

-Additive Manufacturing
+#5 Additive Manufacturing

-Additive manufacturing, more commonly referred to as 3D printing, has been around since the 1980s, but its potential has increased a thousandfold over the decades.
-3D printers are now available to consumers, who can make items such as cell phone holders on their own at home.
 But the impact on business has been more dramatic.
 This technology enables mass-produced items to get to market quicker and at a lower cost.
 Additive manufacturing is already being used to create prosthetic limbs, dental crowns, and more, and it has the potential to create human organs for people who need transplants.
 According to GlobalData, industry will invest more than $20 billion into 3D printing by 2025.

-Wearable Technology
+#6 Wearable Technology

 Popular in the video gaming world for years, virtual reality headsets are now helping businesses in many ways.
 Car manufacturers can create 360-degree virtual views of prototype vehicles from design specs before beginning the expensive and lengthy process of developing a physical prototype.
-Virtual and augmented reality software enables surgeons to perform complex procedures on virtual patients first, improving hospital efficiency and patient outcomes.
-Health-conscious consumers can wear a Fitbit on their wrist to track the distance they’ve traveled in a given time frame.

 Help lay the path for future innovations that can forever change the way business works and consumers live their lives.
 The right training and credentials can help position you for a rewarding industrial technology role within a variety of industries.
 The University of Texas Permian Basin offers online bachelor’s degrees that will be invaluable in your career:

-Expand your expertise in management concepts including optimization theory and supply chain management.
+Bachelor of Applied Arts and Sciences in Industrial Technology (BAAS-IT) Expand your expertise in management concepts including optimization theory and supply chain management.
 This program can benefit AAS-degree holders seeking to advance their careers to include managerial roles.
 Add an online undergraduate certificate in petroleum technology to enhance your expertise in the energy industry.

-All courses for two degree programs are presented in an asynchronous, 100% online format, offering you tremendous flexibility.
+All courses for these degree programs are presented in an asynchronous, 100% online format, offering you tremendous flexibility.
 Complete your coursework at your own pace, from any location, while giving your professional and personal obligations the attention they need.
 Most program courses last just eight weeks, and you’ll learn from the same distinguished professors who teach the courses on campus at UT Permian Basin.

 Explore industrial technology and acquire the skills needed to succeed in a variety of careers with a bachelor’s degree in industrial technology from UT Permian Basin.

-“Industrial technologist” is a catchall term that encapsulates plant managers, industrial designers, technology analysts, and other positions centered around productivity.
-In general, the job outlook for this group of professionals is bright.
 As industries increasingly rely on technology and automation, tech-savvy problem-solvers will remain in high demand.
 For a clearer look at the outlook of your potential career, let’s take a look at the job outlooks for some of the most popular industrial technology job titles.

-Industrial Engineers
+#1 Industrial Engineers

-Industrial engineers apply the lessons in productivity taught by UT Permian Basin’s online Bachelor of Science in Industrial Technology program directly to their positions.
-Specifically, they ensure that people, processes, and machinery work together in harmony to deliver a product or service.
-There were 284,600 industrial engineering jobs in the United States in 2018, and there will soon be many more.
-According to the U.S. Bureau of Labor Statistics (BLS), industrial engineering positions are expected to grow by over 8% over the next decade.
-For their cost- and time-saving talents, industrial engineers can expect an average annual salary of about $80,000.
+There were 336,600 industrial engineering jobs in the United States in 2023, and there will soon be many more.
+According to the U.S. Bureau of Labor Statistics (BLS), industrial engineering positions are expected to grow by over 12% over the next decade.
+For their cost- and time-saving talents, industrial engineers can expect an average annual salary of about $101,000.

-Cost Estimators
+#2 Cost Estimators

 Cost estimators estimate the money, materials, and manpower needed to complete a project.
 Although this skill proves valuable in manufacturing industries, cost estimators are most often employed in construction, an industry known for slim profit margins and a need for efficiency.
-Cost estimators make about $65,000 a year, but those in the top 10% can earn over $111,000.
-There were 217,400 cost estimator jobs in the United States in 2018, but don’t expect that number to stagnate.
-BLS reports that employment prospects for cost estimators are expected to grow by 9% over the next decade.
-18,700 additional cost estimators will be employed by 2028.
-Will you be one of them?

-Industrial Production Managers
+#3 Industrial Production Managers

-Industrial production managers oversee the day-to-day operations of manufacturing plants and hold one of the highest-paid positions a Bachelor of Science in Industrial Technology graduate can obtain, with the top 10% earning over $176,000 a year.
-There were 186,500 industrial production manager jobs in the United States in 2018.
 Employment for this position is expected to grow over the next decade, but only marginally, so competition will remain fierce.
-You’ll need experience and education to stand out from the crowd in a field like this, which is why earning your Bachelor of Science in Industrial Technology is so important.
+You’ll need experience and education to stand out from the crowd in a field like this, which is why earning your BSIT is so important.

 Choose From a Number of Exciting Career Fields

-Using the careers listed above as examples, we know that cost estimators most often end up employed in the construction industry, and industrial engineers have a bit more freedom thanks to their versatile skill set.
-As a graduate of UT Permian Basin’s Bachelor of Science in Industrial Technology program, you’ll be ready for opportunities in any number of exciting industries, including utility, transportation, food processing, and computer and electronic product manufacturing.
-Industrial engineers also offer professional, scientific, and technical services, which means you could one day be earning a six-figure industrial technology salary as a consultant.
+Using the careers listed above as examples, we know that cost estimators most often end up employed in the construction industry, while industrial engineers have a bit more freedom thanks to their versatile skill set.

 Industrial production managers, although more closely tied to manufacturing industries, still have an incredible amount of freedom when it comes to choosing where to work.
 According to the BLS, industrial production managers worked in the following top industries:

-- Chemical manufacturing
+Chemical manufacturing

-- Transportation equipment manufacturing
+Transportation equipment manufacturing

-- Machinery manufacturing
+Machinery manufacturing

-- Food manufacturing
+Food manufacturing

-- Fabricated metal product manufacturing
+Fabricated metal product manufacturing

 The job outlook for industrial technology majors is promising, but we’ve yet to discuss an even more important career outlook: your own.

 As an industrial technology graduate, you’ll have a skill set that will serve you well no matter what industry you end up in.
 Furthermore, once employed, there’s nothing stopping you from moving from one industry to another as opportunities present themselves.
-The career path you take may be linear, or it may be winding, with numerous rewarding detours.
-No matter where successful industrial technologists end up on their career path, their start is the same: a reputable degree in industrial technology.

-- Use computer-aided drafting (CAD) software: a necessary skill for cost estimators.
+Use computer-aided drafting (CAD) software: a necessary skill for cost estimators

-- Develop integrative systems for industrial and commercial establishments.
+Develop integrative systems for industrial and commercial establishments

-- Manage project constraints, such as time, money, and resources.
+Manage project constraints, such as time, money, and resources

-Professionals educated in the use of engineering and manufacturing technology are highly sought after and will remain so for years to come.
-They continue to report high job satisfaction and populate some of the top-paying jobs in their industries.
 These benefits, however, are exactly what makes industrial technology such a competitive industry.
 You get out what you put in, and only professionals with the right levels of education, experience, and work ethic will earn those high-paying, rewarding positions.
-If you’re ready to start on this career path and see where your hard work takes you, apply for UT Permian Basin’s online Bachelor of Science in Industrial Technology program.
+If you’re ready to start on this career path and see where your hard work takes you, apply for UT Permian Basin’s online BSIT program.
 Your career outlook is as bright as you make it.

 What is a Bachelor of Science in Industrial Technology?
 A Bachelor of Science in Industrial Technology is an undergraduate degree awarded to students who have completed coursework in industrial technology.
 This degree prepares students for careers as industrial technologists: professionals who strive to improve productivity, profitability, and safety.
 Graduates go on to enjoy lucrative, satisfying careers in a variety of industries, including manufacturing, engineering, construction, and healthcare.